bkim5029/Doordash_Warehouse/README.md

 # SQLWarehouse_modeling
-Creating a Snowflake schema data warehouse using fact and dimension table.
+Designing a data warehouse using Snowflake schema and facts and dimensions table.

 **Dimension table**: Stores description data that are related to facts.